darcy-stubbins/CES-coding-challenge/README.md

 2. Then select E2E Testing and select Chrome

-3. In the Specs section click the file spec.cy.ts and this will run the tests.
+3. In the Specs section click the file _spec.cy.ts_ and this will run the tests.

-## Notes: